The Artist Within

 The Artist Within: Portraits of Cartoonists, Comic Book Artists, Animators and Others is a coffee table book consisting of a photographic series of portraits of popular culture artists within their creative studio workspaces, by American photographer and author Greg Preston.

 Background

-The Artist Within was first conceived when photographer Greg Preston's love of illustration & fantasy art and a suggestion from cartoonist Scott Shaw! fermented into Preston's project of photographing artists within their studios.
+The Artist Within was first conceived when photographer Greg Preston's love of illustration and fantasy art and a suggestion from cartoonist Scott Shaw! fermented into Preston's project of photographing artists within their studios.

 The 15 year long project brought together over 200 influential cartoonists, comic book artists, animators, and other fantasy illustrators into hard-bound book collection of black and white portraits of artists in their studios.
 Some of those featured include: Will Eisner, Carl Barks, Frank Miller, Al Hirschfeld, Chuck Jones, Joseph Barbera, Jack Kirby, Joe Simon, Moebius, Cathy Guisewite, Berke Breathed, R. Crumb, the Hernandez brothers, Alex Ross, Todd McFarlane, Walt and Louise Simonson, among many more.